jetyue04/Power_Outages_Impact/README.md

 #### Univariate Analysis
-For our univariate analysis, we explored the following plots
+For our univariate analysis, we coded an analysis for every variable in the dataset.
+One of the plots we found most interesting was the distribution of cause categories, as pictured below:

+<iframe
+  src="assets/fig1.univar_barplot.html"
+  width="900"
+  height="700"
+  frameborder="0"
+></iframe>

 We explored a couple more plots for our univariate analysis, but one of utmost interest to us was to pictographically visualize average power outages across the United States, which we did through a geomap (pictured below).
 We used median power outages to get a general understanding of the distribution across states in the USA.

 <iframe
   src="assets/univar_choropleth.html"
-  width="800"
-  height="600"
+  width="900"
+  height="700"
   frameborder="0"></iframe>
 We see that states like West Virginia and Michigan have significantly higher median power outage duration compared to other regions in the United States, which poses an interesting question of why this could be taking place.